Khaled-Kamal/Python-Decision-tree-implementation/README.md

 - **Category Management**: Products are categorized for easy browsing.
 - **Registration Seystem**: Includes registration, secure login, password updates, and password reset functionality..

-## Setup
-follow the following steps to run the project.

-- Install Node.js from [Node.js](https://nodejs.org/en)
-- Clone this repo on your local machine.
-- Run these commands on the project directory respectively
-  - `npm install`
-  - `npm run json-server`
-  - `npm start`

 ## Team who Contributed in the project :
 - [Khaled Kamal](https://github.com/Mostafay65)